-Wendy's Packs A Southern Punch with The Carolina Classic Burger
+Carolina Restaurant Group Announces Wendy's Packs A Southern Punch with The Carolina Classic Burger

 This flavorful burger combo is now available across North and South Carolina for a limited time

 CHARLOTTE, N.C., Oct.
-17, 2019 /PRNewswire/ -- This week Wendy's is bringing its beloved Carolina Classic Burger to all restaurant menus across North and South Carolina.
+17, 2019 /PRNewswire/ -- This week Wendy's® is bringing its beloved Carolina Classic Burger to all restaurant menus across North and South Carolina.
 To pay homage to some of the best flavors of the South, this regional twist on a classic Wendy's burger is back by popular demand – but only for a limited time.

 Featuring zesty chili, diced onions, mustard and tangy cole slaw topped on a Wendy's quarter pound fresh, never frozen beef patty*, customers can get it all with the Carolina Classic.
 Previously sold in Charlotte-area restaurants, this flavor-filled burger is now expanding to the rest of the state and throughout South Carolina for all to enjoy.